mcdemarco/cardpen/doc/index.md

 ## What

-HCCDo (*HTML+CSS Card Designer online*) generates simple HTML pages of cards for printing cards up yourself, or it can convert your cards to images at any DPI for uploading to a printing service like ArtsCow that accepts PNGs.
+HCCDo (*HTML+CSS Card Designer online*) generates simple HTML pages of cards for printing them up yourself, or it can convert your cards to images at any DPI for uploading to card printing services that accept PNGs.

+HCCDo includes presets for most common (and many uncommon) card sizes, custom sizes, circular cards, bleed, and zipping of your generated images.

 ## Where